cashcoder88/webdb-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.
+  - RDBMS is a management system for databases, such as Sqlite3, and SQL is a query language used to communicate with an RDBMS.
 1. Why do tables need a `primary key`?
+  - Tables need a primary key because each item in that table, say its a table for projects, needs to be uniquely identified, as well it needs a way to connect with other tables, and to do that we would link a foreign key to the primary key.
 1. What is the name given to a table column that references the primary key on another table.
+  - Foreign key
 1. What do we need in order to have a _many to many_ relationship between two tables.
+  - We would need a third table to act as a bridge between the two tables.

 ## Project Set Up